 AAPCHO’s efforts fall within five main focus areas: Health Disparities, Technical Assistance and Training, Research Capacity Building, Patient-Centered Health Outcomes, and Health Information Technology.

-This project increases Electronic Medical Record (EMR) data collection on ES, and studies the impact of these services on health care access and outcomes.
-AAPCHO provides training and technical assistance (T/TA) to CHCs to increase their capacity to implement data … Continue reading
+AAPCHO’s Enabling Services Accountability Project increased Electronic Medical Record data collection on enabling services (ES) and studied the impact of these services on health care access and outcomes.
+Overall, the project illustrated the role ES play in increasing access and quality … Continue reading

 As part of the Community Health Applied Research Network (CHARN), a national network of community health centers and universities, AAPCHO helps provide its member centers with skills and knowledge that enable them to carry out Patient-Centered Outcomes Research.
 For more … Continue reading

 AAPCHO collaborated with the National Association of Community Health Centers and Oregon Primary Care Association to develop PRAPARE, a nationally recognized and tested standardized patient risk assessment protocol that goes beyond medical acuity to account for patients’ social determinants of … Continue reading

 The Tuberculosis (TB) Community Engagement Network works closely with state and local TB control programs, focusing on outreach to AA and NHPI communities with the highest TB burden.
 The TB Community Engagement Network will build upon health care provider capacity … Continue reading

 A national effort to develop a stakeholder-vetted common data model framework strategies and tools, including an advocacy brief template and health center survey, to support health centers to report impact and “chilling effect” of public charge in the context of … Continue reading